csiwek/sipptam/README.md

 # The need of sipptam

 ## SIPp
 SIPp is a great tool created by HP which allows to generate SIP traffic.
 A SIPp execution requires an scenario to run, the scenario defines the messages that are going to be sent and received as well as another logic.
-The traditional SIPp execution forces the user to run the desired SIPp command manually.

 ## Testing your SIP code using SIPp
 SIPp has a flexible way to define its scenarios and makes easy to simulate different SIP traffic flows.
-Using SIPp as a bulk load tester is a well-known thing that covers perfectly.
+SIPp is sometimes used as a powerfull SIP bulk load tester.
+The traditional SIPp execution forces the user to run the desired SIPp command manually.
 Drawback arises when you have to test repeatedly multiple scenarios.
-The task ends up tedious.
+The fact of manually run a high number of SIPp commands has obvious disadvantages (human errors, waste of time).

 ##